Inspiration and believing the miraculous

 Matt Slick: Well, you may be correct.
 I may not have demonstrated your illogic.
 Perhaps we could ask what others think about that?

 Jonathan: I would appreciate you taking a look at the examples on Carm before we tackle the subject again.

-Matt Slick: I believe it is far more rational to believe such incredible claims if they are derived from inspired books, rather than non-inspired books.
-That is my conclusion for this evening and I think you are far less rational then I am in this.
+Matt Slick: I believe it is far more rational to believe such incredible claims if they are derived from inspired books rather than non-inspired books.
+That is my conclusion for this evening, and I think you are far less rational than I am in this.